MyArtGallery

 Diverse Artistic Practices: From Printmaking to Abstract and Surrealism

-The current exhibition, _Feels like End Times – But We're Still Printing_, exemplifies this curatorial breadth.
-Featuring five Canberra printmakers of the collaborative group Five Ink, the show combines surrealist elements, pop art humour and layered imagery with serious engagement on climate change, political anxiety and human resilience.
-Works range from delicate photogravures to boldly patterned screen prints, with influences echoing Magritte, Dadaism and the iconic 1980s Canberra poster movement.
-This blend of humour, critique and celebration of everyday beauty illustrates how ANCA nurtures artists willing to take risks and merge tradition with urgent contemporary vision.
+The current show, Feels like End Times, But We're Still Printing, is a good example of what ANCA does.
+It features five local printmakers from the collaborative group Five Ink, combining surrealist elements with pop art humour and layered imagery.
+The work deals seriously with climate change, political anxiety and what it means to keep going.
+Pieces range from delicate photogravures through to boldly patterned screen prints, with nods to Magritte, Dadaism and the 1980s Canberra poster scene.
+The whole thing shows how ANCA supports artists willing to take risks and combine traditional techniques with ideas that feel urgent and contemporary.

 Artist-Run Ethos: Community, Accessibility and Creative Support